 Beavers on the Elbe river

-Seals in Lower Saxony’s Wadden Sea
+Seals in Niedersachsen (Lower Saxony)’s Wadden Sea

 The best time to see seals in the North Sea is in spring and summer.
 Boats to the seal sandbanks leave from several places along the coast – it’s a thrilling experience for nature lovers young and old.
 You can also visit these marine mammals all year round at the Nationalpark-Haus Seal Sanctuary in Norddeich – it’s particularly fun to watch them at their daily feeding time.